Dr. Dawn Figlio

 Dr. Figlio was raised in Greenville, South Carolina, where she first discovered her love of animal medicine at the Greenville Humane Society while volunteering as a foster parent of abandoned kittens and puppies that were too small, weak, or unhealthy to be adopted.
 Before and while attending the University of Georgia College of Veterinary Medicine, Dr. Figlio gained broad-ranging experience in a variety of veterinary settings, urban and rural, small and large animal, from north Georgia to Washington, D.C.

 In 2004, she moved to Tallahassee to join Paws & Claws and its founder, Dr. Otfried Guhrt.
 Dr. Figlio has never lost the passion for community involvement through her local humane society and other non-profits, which inspired her career path.
 In 2008, she was awarded the Leon County Humane Society’s Purple Paw Award.
 Dr. Figlio has been married to her husband Rick since 1995.
-She currently has three cats, Roo, Margie and Tabitha, and a “teacup” Mastiff named Ivy Lee.
+She currently has three cats, Roo, Rosie and Tabitha and a micro-Dane named Tinkerbell.

 Dr. Jennifer Moser